Phoesion/Phoesion.DevJwt/README.md

 # Phoesion.DevJwt
 Library and dotnet-tool for developing and testing web api services with JWT authorization.
-Create custom tokens that can be used localy, without an external Identity.
+Create custom tokens that can be used localy, without an external authority.

 # How to use in your service